evertdespiegeleer/PrettyEarth-webscraper/README.md

   </a>
 </p>

-> Web scraper to index the images and locations for PrettyEarth
+> Web scraper to index the images and locations from Google EarthView for PrettyEarth

 ## Install